-As with any kind of writing, it’s always good to start with a good outline.
-Whether a loose outline or a very detailed, structured one is more your style is up to you, but you’ll definitely want an idea of where you’re going with this post before you get started.
+As with any kind of writing, it’s always good to start with a solid outline.
+You can create a loose outline, or a very detailed, structured one.
+It’s up to you!
+But you’ll definitely want an idea of where you’re going with this post before you get started.

 Using your main keyword and related keywords, map out the most logical, intuitive flow for your post’s content.

 You’ll thank yourself for doing this later, as it’s pretty effective at combatting writer’s block and will help you save quite a bit of time.

 When you enter a search term into Google, you’ll notice that almost always, a section called “People also ask” comes up, usually toward the top of the results.

 This is a great opportunity for you to get inside your readers’ minds, and these are definitely questions you’ll want to list (and answer) within your post, at least for the ones that are truly relevant.